-Amp X to test digital energy assistant in 50 Living Lab homes to unlock flexibility
+Amp X to test digital energy assistant in up to 60 Living Lab homes to unlock flexibility

-Edinburgh-based innovator Amp X is set to trial an autonomous, digital energy assistant in 50 Living Lab homes run by Energy Systems Catapult, aiming to help households to reduce the cost and carbon intensity of their energy and ultimately lead to peer-to-peer trading.
+Edinburgh-based innovator Amp X is set to trial an autonomous, digital energy assistant in up to 60 Living Lab homes run by Energy Systems Catapult, aiming to help households to reduce the cost and carbon intensity of their energy and ultimately lead to peer-to-peer trading.

 Amp X’s exciting new ‘behind-the-meter’ technology is called ALICE: Agent for Lifestyle-based Intelligent Control of Energy, and it aims to create a consumer-centric energy system like that described in the Government’s Energy White Paper released last month.